aryasaatvik/openauth/.changeset/popular-geese-reply.md

 ---
-"@openauthjs/openauth": patch
+"@aryalabs/openauth": patch
 ---

-update google icon to comply with branding guidelines
+update Google icon to comply with branding guidelines and refactor icons in `select.tsx`